Survivor Series (2019): Raw

+WWE Champion Brock Lesnar and Paul Heyman made their first appearance since Survivor Series on the January 6, 2020, episode of Raw.
+There, Heyman announced that Lesnar would be entering the men's Royal Rumble match at the Royal Rumble as the number one entrant.

-Also on Raw, a United States Championship match between AJ Styles and Humberto Carrillo was initially scheduled, only for Styles' O.C. teammates Luke Gallows and Karl Anderson to attack Carrillo from behind during his entrance, rendering him unable to compete.
+Also on Raw, a United States Championship match between AJ Styles and Humberto Carrillo was initially scheduled, only for Styles's O.C. teammates Luke Gallows and Karl Anderson to attack Carrillo from behind during his entrance, rendering him unable to compete.
 Ricochet, Drew McIntyre, Randy Orton, and Rey Mysterio then requested a title match.
 A fatal four-way match was contested to determine who would challenge Styles for the title that night.
 Mysterio won the fatal four-way match and subsequently defeated Styles to win the United States Championship for a second time, with help from Orton.

 Due to the events that occurred between Charlotte Flair and Asuka during the women's Survivor Series match, a match between the two was scheduled on the following night's Raw, where Asuka pinned Flair after an assist from her tag team partner Kairi Sane and again spitting green mist in Flair's face.
+Flair would then lose to The Kabuki Warriors (Asuka and Sane) the following week.
+On the December 9 episode, Flair approached her former rival and Raw Women's Champion Becky Lynch, who defeated The Kabuki Warriors via disqualification, after which, they put Lynch through a table.
+Later that night, Lynch and Flair accepted The Kabuki Warriors' challenge for a Tables, Ladders, and Chairs match for the WWE Women's Tag Team Championship at TLC.